 Holding Space in Business: The Sacred Role of the Heart-Centered Entrepreneur

-But to hold space well, you have to be able to hold yourself.
+But to hold space well, you have to be able to hold yourself first.

 Presence over performance.
 Witnessing over forcing.
-Truth over trying to rescue.
+Truth over the urge to rescue.

-In a heart-centered business, holding space often looks like:
+In a heart-centered business, this often looks like:

 • Sitting in silence without scrambling to fill it